-Concept selection and design decision making are an essential part of engineering design \cite{wallace_methods_1995, gembarski_making_2021}.
+Concept selection and design decision making are essential to engineering design \cite{wallace_methods_1995, gembarski_making_2021}.
 Restricted by limited time and resources, engineers and designers constantly face trade-offs and design decision-making in the engineering design process \cite{division_on_engineering_and_physical_sciences_theoretical_2001, otto_trade-off_1991, nickel_contextual_2024}.
-In order to make informed decisions, designers need to consider different factors and features, and seek a balance between them \cite{kalsi_comprehensive_1999, division_on_engineering_and_physical_sciences_theoretical_2001}.
+To make informed decisions, designers must consider various factors and features and seek a balance among them \cite{kalsi_comprehensive_1999, division_on_engineering_and_physical_sciences_theoretical_2001}.
 As a result, the judgment ability and the ability to evaluate designs are critical for the successful implementation of generative design tools \cite{hong_generative_2023, chen_how_2025, fang_generative_2025}.
-Experienced engineers and designers can better leverage their domain knowledge to prioritize promising AI suggestions and better utilize this new technology \cite{tambe_reskilling_2025}.
-It is important to consider the impact on the judgment abilities of the designers and domain experts when introducing design tools.
+Experienced engineers and designers can leverage their domain knowledge more effectively to prioritize promising AI suggestions and better utilize this new technology \cite{tambe_reskilling_2025}.
+It is important to consider the impact on designers' judgment abilities when introducing design tools.